andyglick/cucumber-spring-eclipselink/README.md

 Cucumber Reporting and maven-cucumber-reporting plugin produce fairly good Cucumber reports

+I have noticed that **QueryDSL** has some bugs and doesn't seem to be actively developed anymore.
+I have stumbled upon **blaze-persistence** and I may attempt to replace QueryDSL with it.

 **QueryDSL** provides a good deal more flexibility in querying persistent data than does JQL, allowing us to derive even more benefits from the use of Spring Data JPA. **(http://www.querydsl.com/)**